 The Town of Victoria Park's Building business unit is responsible for assessing applications for building permits, demolition permits, occupancy permits, building approval certificates etc. and ensuring that all building work complies with the Building Code of Australia and relevant standards.
 Prior to lodging a building application, please contact our Planning unit on (08) 9311 8111 to confirm if a development approval is required for the proposed works.

 Dividing fences are a civil matter to be resolved by the aggrieved parties.
-For information regarding dividing fences, please refer to the Dividing Fences Act 1961 on the Building Commission’s website.
+For information regarding dividing fences, please refer to the Dividing Fences Act 1961 on the Building Commission’s website or Fencing Local Law(PDF, 35KB).

 If you are an owner-builder for building work which requires a registered building contractor, you are required to obtain owner-builder approval from the Building Commission.
 You may obtain the owner-builder application package from the Building Commission's website.